 The Ottawa African Violet Society (OAVS) was founded by Bob McCabe in 1987.
 Monthly meetings at that time were held at the Canadian Museum of Nature, 240 Macleod St. and the first show was held in 1990 at the Canadian Museum of Nature.
 The unique theme of the first show was “First Steps”.

-The purpose of the club is to create a nonprofit relaxed environment for members to participate in and enjoy the art of growing African Violets and Gesneriads, while exchanging ideas and methods to collectively improve their skills.
-To demonstrate the accumulating skills the club holds an annual flower show encouraging all members to participate.
-All show-entered plants are individually judged based on a 100-point system governed by AVSA rules.
-The shows are open to the public for viewing and the purchase of plants, leaves and growing supplies.
+The purpose of the club is to create a nonprofit relaxed environment for members to participate in and enjoy the art of growing African Violets and other Gesneriads, while exchanging ideas and methods to collectively improve their skills.
+We welcome guests at our in-person meetings, and periodically hold events that are open to the public for viewing and the purchase of plants, leaves and growing supplies.

 OAVS is affiliated with the African Violet Society of Canada (AVSC), African Violet Society of America (AVSA) and the New York State African Violet Society (NYSAVS).